Make all things redundant

 Build redundancy into your application, to avoid having single points of failure

 A resilient application routes around failure.
 Identify the critical paths in your application.
 Is there redundancy at each point in the path?
-If a subsystem fails, will the application fail over to something else?
+When a subsystem fails, will the application fail over to something else?

 Consider business requirements.
 The amount of redundancy built into a system can affect both cost and complexity.
 Your architecture should be informed by your business requirements, such as recovery time objective (RTO).
 For example, a multi-region deployment is more expensive than a single-region deployment, and is more complicated to manage.
 You will need operational procedures to handle failover and failback.
 The additional cost and complexity might be justified for some business scenarios and not others.